abdulrazakumar215-alt/hisbah-board-sokoto-dashboard/README.md

+markdown
 🛡️ Hisbah Board Sokoto Dashboard

-Wannan dashboard app an ƙirƙira shi don taimakawa Hisbah Board Sokoto wajen bibiyar rahotanni, rijistar ma’aikata, da gudanar da ayyuka cikin sauƙi da tsari.
-An gina shi da HTML, CSS, da JavaScript kuma yana aiki kai tsaye ta GitHub Pages.
+This dashboard app was created to support Hisbah Board Sokoto in tracking reports, registering staff, and managing operations efficiently.
+It is built with HTML, CSS, and JavaScript, and runs directly via GitHub Pages.

 ---

 🌐 Live Demo

-Ziyarci dashboard ɗin kai tsaye:
+Visit the live dashboard:
 👉 https://abdulrazakumar215-atl.github.io/hisbah-board-sokoto-dashboard/

 ---

-📦 Tsarin Repo
+📦 Repository Structure

 `
 hisbah-board-sokoto-dashboard/